padeir0/anu/readme.md

 A procedure is a special kind of constant that defines a procedure interface and it's implementation.
 A procedure may have zero or multiple arguments, but always a single return.
+All arguments of a procedure are immutable and the compiler may choose to pass them as values or references depending whether he can be sure that's safe or not.

 It's possible to declare a procedure by first specifying a type, then naming the arguments, or by specifying each argument with